New York vital records timeline: Key dates that impact your research

 1860s: New York City vital certificates officially begin

-In 1866, the New York City Metropolitan Board of Health was created - this marks the official beginning of civil birth, marriage, and death certificates in New York City and Brooklyn (though Brooklyn began keeping death certificates slightly earlier).
+In 1866 the New York City Metropolitan Board of Health was created - this marks the official beginning of civil birth, marriage, and death certificates in New York City and Brooklyn (though Brooklyn began keeping death certificates slightly earlier, and earlier birth, marriage, and death recordings were made in registers).

-In general, compliance was good from this point on in New York City history - researchers seeking certificates after this time period can be relatively more hopeful.
-In general, the New York City Municipal Archives will have records from each burrow beginning around this general time period - still, researchers investigating events that occurred before the 1898 consolidation should explore repositories local to the borough/town as well.
+In general, compliance was better from this point on in New York City history researchers seeking certificates after this time period can be relatively more hopeful.
+In general, the New York City Municipal Archives will have records from Brooklyn, Queens, and Staten Island beginning around this general time period—still, researchers investigating events that occurred before the 1898 consolidation should explore repositories local to the borough/town as well.

 For available indexes to New York City vital records (many of which are freely available online), see the New York City section of our online guide to finding birth, marriage, and death records in New York.